magical-eda/MAGICAL-CIRCUITS/benchmark_circuits/Vrefp_buffer/README.md

 - IBIAS1: the bias current input with nominal 15uA
 - IBIAS2: the bias current input with nominal 10uA
 - VREFP: the reference buffer output (1.1V)
+- VFB_IN/VFB_0: shorted
+- VBK_1/VBK_2: shorted

 The standard test cases include:
 * Current consumption: the power consumption of the nominal design is **150uA** from VDD.

 * Loop performance including gain bandwidth (GBW) and phase margin (PM).
 There are two loops in this block
   - The first loop includes the OTA and M15.
-The probe is at the gate of M15. 'stb' simulation can be performed to check PM (74 degree) and GBW (434MHz).
+The probe is at the gate of M15. 'stb' simulation can be performed on V5 to check PM (74 degree) and GBW (434MHz).
   - The second loop includes M28, M29.
-The probe is at the gate of M28. 'stb' simulation can be performed to check PM (60 degree) and GBW (828MHz).
+The probe is at the gate of M28. 'stb' simulation can be performed to check PM on V4 (60 degree) and GBW (828MHz).